bartificer/programming-by-stealth/docs/pbs42.md

 Our aim in this project is to build a collection of prototypes that can be used to add any arbitrary CA into a web page.
 We’ll test our prototypes by implementing Conway’s game of life.

-The prototypes we’re building will be contained within the namespace `bartificer.ca`, and there will be two of them.
+The prototypes we’re building will be contained within the namespace `bartificer.ca`.
+There will be two of them.
 The CAs generated with these prototypes will be rendered on web pages as tables — a single table representing the CA as a whole, and a table cell for each cell within the CA.

 ### The `bartificer.ca.Cell` Prototype